ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 # Acknowledgments {-}

+NIH RF1MH124605

-Support for the research reported in this work includes funding from the National Institute of Biomedical Imaging and Bioengineering (R01-EB031722) and National Institute of Mental Health (RF1-MH124605 and U24-MH114827).
+Support for the research reported in this work includes funding from the National Institute of Biomedical Imaging and Bioengineering (R01-EB031722) and National Institute of Mental Health (RF1-MH124605, U24-MH114827, and NIH RF1MH124605 to Y.K.).

 We also acknowledge the data contribution of Dr. Adam Raikes (GitHub \@araikes) of the Center for Innovation in Brain Science at the University of Arizona for refining the weights of the mouse brain extraction network.

 \clearpage

 # Author contributions {-}

 N.T., M.C., and J.G. wrote the main manuscript text and figures.
-M.C.,
+M.C., M.K.,
-M.K., R.D., S.S., Q.W., L.G., J.D., C.G., and J.G. developed the Allen
+R.D., S.S., Q.W., L.G., J.D., C.G., and J.G. developed the Allen registration
-registration pipelines.
-N.T. and F.K. developed the time-varying velocity transformation model for the DevCCF.
+pipelines.
+N.T., F.K., and Y.K. developed the time-varying velocity
+transformation model for the DevCCF.
 N.T. and M.T. developed the brain parcellation and cortical thickness methodology.
 All authors reviewed the manuscript.
 \clearpage

 # References {-}